What Is Stage 1 Mesothelioma?

 Stage 1 pleural mesothelioma has two sub-stages of development:

-- Stage 1A Mesothelioma: Stage 1A of the TNM staging system describes a pleural mesothelioma diagnosis in which cancer is only on one side of the chest, remaining only in the thin membrane covering the chest cavity.
-It has not yet reached the lining of the lungs (the pleura).
+- Stage 1A: Stage 1A of the TNM staging system describes a pleural mesothelioma diagnosis in which cancer is only on one side of the chest, remaining only in the thin membrane covering the chest cavity.
+It has not yet reached the lung lining.

-As stage 1 mesothelioma develops, it may begin to cause mild symptoms that are still difficult to identify as signs of mesothelioma.
+As stage 1 mesothelioma develops, it can begin to cause vague symptoms that may be difficult to identify as signs of mesothelioma.

 Many patients do not experience any mesothelioma symptoms during the earliest stage of the disease.